nothirst/TICoreDataSync/README.markdown

 Either [install the docset](http://timisted.github.com/TICoreDataSync/install-xcode-docset.html), or read the contents online:
 <http://timisted.github.com/TICoreDataSync/reference/html/>

+###Example Apps

+The repository includes several Xcode projects demonstrating the framework in Mac and iOS applications.
+There are two primary applications, the non-document-based Notebook for iOS and Mac, and the document-based ShoppingList for Mac only.

+The [Guide to Example Apps](http://timisted.github.com/TICoreDataSync/guide-to-example-apps.html) explains how these work in more detail.

 ##How it Works

 When your primary managed object context (an instance of [`TICDSSynchronizedManagedObjectContext`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSynchronizedManagedObjectContext.html)) saves, the framework jumps into action, performing the following tasks: